 Recreational Vehicle Storage & Parking

-Recreational vehicles and campaign equipment used for travel may be parked on residential properties in unincorporated Miami-Dade County, subject to certain conditions.
+Recreational vehicles and camping equipment used for travel may be parked on residential properties in unincorporated Miami-Dade County, subject to certain conditions.

 The vehicle or equipment must be kept clean and presentable and in usable condition.
 A current vehicle registration license plate must be attached at all times.